-The Remuneration of managing director : The Recruitment and Remuneration Committee will evaluate the performance of each managing director so as to consider the remuneration of managing director according to specified criteria.
+The Remuneration of managing director: The Recruitment and Remuneration Committee will evaluate the performance of each managing director so as to consider the remuneration of managing director according to specified criteria.
 Once the evaluation of managing director is finalized, the Recruitment and Remuneration Committee will submit the Board of Directors for consideration and approval.

-The Remuneration of high managerial executives : The Recruitment and Remuneration Committee will determine the criteria and structure of compensation for high managerial executives according to principle and policy approved by the Board of Directors which is in compliance with the Company's performance and the result of each high managerial executive.
+The Remuneration of high managerial executives: The Recruitment and Remuneration Committee will determine the criteria and structure of compensation for high managerial executives according to principle and policy approved by the Board of Directors which is in compliance with the Company's performance and the result of each high managerial executive.
 The managing director will consider the suitability of compensation for a particular individual and make salary adjustments for high managerial executives on an annual basis, while also reporting the suitable compensation to the Recruitment and Remuneration Committee, and once again report to the Board of Directors.

-The Company has paid a total remuneration to the Directors and executives (as defined by SEC in total of 6 individual, not include Finance Director and Accounting Director) in 2011 totaling 32.01 Million Baht, as illustrated in details at the section regarding "The remuneration for high managerial executives".
+The Company has paid a total remuneration to the Directors and executives (as defined by SEC in total of 8 individual, include Finance Director and Accounting Director) in 2012 totaling 38.89 Million Baht.